Dravening/ks-installer/docs/vars.md

   prometheusVolumeSize: 20Gi
   alertmanagerReplicas: 1
 multicluster:
   # host: means installer will install current cluster as a Host Cluster.
-There should be only one HOST CLUSTER in KubeSphere multicluster.
+There should be only one HOST CLUSTER in d3os multicluster.
   # member: means installer will install current cluster as a Member Cluster
   # none: means install current cluster as a standalone cluster
   clusterRole: none  # host | member | none